 Was it easier to make a fist the second time?

 That’s the way yoga and meditation work for the body and mind.
 You give the body and mind a break from ‘the grind‘, so that you can come back again, stronger and sharper.

 When people call it ‘yoga‘, most people are referring to yoga stretching.
 But ‘yoga‘ means a lot more than just stretching; breathing, meditation, yoga stretching and basically a way of life.
 You don’t just have to be flexible to do yoga.

 Every day, for the past 13 years, I’ve done some yoga.
 Haven’t skipped a day.
+I always make sure I have a room in my home that allows me to get into the zone, with yoga mats, calming music, and buddha canvas prints.
 Almost always, I do it in the wee hours of the morning.
 If not then, then no later than mid-day.
 This particular day, however, I woke up, jumped out of bed, ran around like a lunatic and didn’t sit down on my yoga mat until 8 o’clock at night, after I put the kids to sleep.

 The house was quiet but messy.
 It seemed more enticing to sit at the computer and space out on Facebook, or to clean up a little (yeah right).
 But, I know that mind of mine.
 I told it to shut up, and I sat down on my mat.
 My mind was racing and I almost felt sick from all the running around we had done throughout the day.

 When you’re running around all day and get caught up in your thoughts, you seldom take a moment to notice your body.
 And, if you’ve ever noticed, when you’re absent minded, that’s when you tend to hurt yourself and make stupid decisions… I had been tripping, dropping things and hurting myself all day!
 A little attention inward can stop those things from happening.